-The lowa economy slowed due to the pandemic.
-The lowa legislature enacted a 2.30% supplemental state aid increase for FY2021.
-With the student enrollment increases added in, the Agency has a 4.05% increase in supplemental state aid in FY2021.
-The state-wide cut to all area education agencies continues at \$22.5 million in FY2021.
+The lowa economy continues to be steady despite the pandemic.
+The lowa legislature enacted a 2.4% supplemental state aid increase for FY2022.
+Despite the covid-related student enrollment decrease in the fall of 2020, the Agency has a 1.8% increase in supplemental state aid in FY2022.
+The state-wide cut to all area education agencies continues at \$22.5 million in FY2022.
 The Agency's share of the cut is \$5.1 million.
-Federal funding increased approximately \$1.1 million in FY 2021.
+Federal funding increased approximately \$1.5 million in FY 2022.
+The Agency will receive an additional \$6.9 million in Federal funding due to the American Rescue Plan (ARP).
+The ARP funding may impact FY 2022 and FY 2023.